-- For the current lockdown conditions, several companies faced losses in different forms.
+Of the current lockdown conditions, several companies faced losses in different forms.
 The penalties charged remain unaltered for situations like these.

 Benefits of Statutory Compliance for the company

-- Payroll compliance means attracting professional, skilled, expert employees into your system.
-In addition, the promise to offer a healthy and safe work environment will result in satisfied employees and thus a better brand name.
+Payroll compliance means attracting professional, skilled, expert employees into your system.
+In addition, the promise to offer a healthy and safe work environment will result in satisfied employees and, thus, a better brand name.

-- The company’s customers, employees, and stockholders are better maintained if compliance is maintained.
+The company’s customers, employees, and stockholders are better maintained if compliance is maintained.

 Benefits of Statutory Compliance for Employees

-- The professional tax is deducted before giving out the salary to an individual, which varies monthly.
+The professional tax is deducted before giving out the salary to an individual, which varies monthly.

 In 2023, statutory compliance remains a critical aspect for organisations navigating the complex landscape of labour laws and regulations.
 Organisations must stay up to date and ensure compliance as governments introduce new laws and policies to avoid legal ramifications.Ma Foi Business Consulting is a prominent consulting company that provides various HR consulting services, including statutory compliance services.
 They aid by offering professional advice, evaluation, documentation, training, and auditing.
 This can assist businesses in completely adhering to all applicable labour laws and regulations, avoiding penalties and legal obligations, and maintaining good relations with their workforce.